 - Faculty Members

-- Course List
+- Faculties by Course

 - Research Fellows

-- Professors Emeritus and Lifetime Achievement Fellows
+- Professors Emeritus, Lifetime Achievement Fellows, and Honored Almni

 MOTEGI KaijiAssociate Professor

-1. Mixed Data Sampling (MIDAS) Econometrics
+1. Mixed Data Sampling (MIDAS) econometrics

-Consider analyzing the interaction between unemployment and GDP in Japan, for example.
-The unemployment statistics are announced monthly, while the GDP statistics are announced quarterly.
-Classical techniques force us to aggregate monthly unemployment data into a quarterly level.
+Classical time series analysis requires all target variables to have the same sampling frequency.
+Consider analyzing a dynamic interaction between unemployment and gross domestic product (GDP), for example.
+In many countries, unemployment statistics are announced monthly while GDP statistics are announced quarterly.
+The classical approach forces us to aggregate monthly unemployment data into a quarterly level before formulating a bivariate model for the unemployment and GDP.
 Such a temporal aggregation causes the loss of information and consequently lowers the precision of statistical inference.

 Lectures and Seminars